Toom3000/ma3_Magic_ColorGrid/README.md

 * Delaytime adjustment
 * Fadetime adjustment
 * ColorFlip Feature to flip between the last and current colors
+  * Flip is also available as sequence with rate master

 ## Compatibility
 * Tested on **grandMA3 Version 1.9.7.0**